import-js/eslint-plugin-import/README.md

 ### `no-reassign`

 Reports on assignment to an imported name (or a member of an imported namespace).
-Does not consider scope or shadowing, so failure to adhere to ESLint's `no-shadow` may result in spurious warnings.
+Will also report shadowing (i.e. redeclaration as a variable, function, or parameter);